Lord-of-the-Network-Rings/All-about-Networking-and-Understanding-with-Rinku/README.md

 Yap we already have all the futuristic tech available on planet.
 They are already exists.
 But theocratical, the technologycal limitation and Security barier are the main reason our system/society dosent allow much privilege or access to knowing much about deep Networking.
-'Core Networking' Practical analysis are less privilised for front-end users along with developers ; it is only to Prevent damage on Onlline Financial & Business Sectors 🧐 .
+'Core Networking' Practical analysis are less privilized for front-end users along with font-end developers ; it is only to Prevent damage on Online Financial & Business Sectors 🧐 .

 The next :-
 	$ Possible existing technology $